 The first thing to clarify: What we’re doing here is aiming for mindfulness, not some process that magically wipes your mind clear of the countless and endless thoughts that erupt and ping constantly in our brains.
 We’re just practicing bringing our attention to our breath, and then back to the breath when we notice our attention has wandered.

-- Where do you feel your breath most?
+- Focus on your breath.
+Where do you feel your breath most?
 In your belly?
 In your nose?
 Try to keep your attention on your inhale and exhale.

 - Follow your breath for two minutes.
 Take a deep inhale, expanding your belly, and then exhale slowly, elongating the out-breath as your belly contracts.